gnzlbg/hom3/development/index.md

 exit points of every function in that module as well as the input parameters and return values of every function call.

+**Note:** the above functionality is deprecated but hasn't been completely removed yet.
+To generate traces the preferred method is to use the instrumentation utilities with `-finstrument-functions` (GCC only, clang has a bug here).

 ### <a id="UTILITIES_DEFENSIVE"></a>Defensive programming

 Check pre-conditions, post-conditions, invariants: